gliu2k/SAP-Datasphere/SAC/Planning/Index.md

 5. Set up the planning model

-6. Check the loaded data in **Data Analyzer** (I used the **COPY** action to copy the actual data of 2023Q3 and 2023Q4 to 2024Q3 and 2024Q4 respectively because they are missing in the orignal dataset.)
+6. Check the loaded data in **Data Analyzer**

 ![alt text](/SAC/Planning/images/PM3.png)

+I used the **COPY** action to copy the actual data of 2023Q3 and 2023Q4 to 2024Q3 and 2024Q4 respectively because they are missing in the orignal dataset(flat files).

 # 2. Planning
 1. Create **Data Actions** to copy the **2024Q4** Forecast version data to to **2025Q1**